federicoch/UpworkDemo-JsonToPdfReport/README.md

 Sample project to convert a Json to pdf using Wpf linq newtonsoft Jsreport (local)

-Do it in 1.5 hour
+Done in 1.5 hour

+*for demo purposes only *